-"Executive Order 14008: Tackling the Climate Crisis at Home and Abroad," issued in 2021, ensures that the benefits of federal climate investments flow to communities that have been historically underserved and disproportionately burdened by climate change, pollution, and environmental hazards (Argonne National Laboratory 2024).
-The Justice40 Initiative, which came out of Executive Order 14008, directs 40% of the overall benefits of certain federal investments, including the National Electric Vehicle Infrastructure (NEVI) Formula Grant Program, to DACs.
+"Executive Order 14008: Tackling the Climate Crisis at Home and Abroad," issued in 2021, ensures that the benefits of federal climate investments flow to communities that have been historically underserved and disproportionately burdened by climate change, pollution, and environmental hazards.
+The Justice40 Initiative, which came out of Executive Order 14008, directs 40% of the overall benefits of certain federal investments, including the National Electric Vehicle Infrastructure (NEVI) Formula Program, to DACs.
 This section focuses on the growth of EV charging ports in both DACs and non-DACs for comparison.
 The map in Figure 12 shows the census tracts classified as DACs across the United States.

 Figure 12.
-Display of the DACs across the United States.
+DACs across the United States.